Highly Suspect: Formation and Mister Asylum (2009–2015)

 Highly Suspect began in 2009 as a cover band playing songs by Sublime, Jimi Hendrix, and Pink Floyd in local bars in the Cape Cod area including the British Beer Company, J.R Brody's Roadside Tavern, and Sundancers.
 They also toured and played a limited number of shows with bands 10 Years, Monster Truck, and Sevendust.
 The band all graduated from Dennis-Yarmouth Regional High School in South Yarmouth, Massachusetts, east of Hyannis.

 First Offense was Highly Suspect's first EP, released on July 15, 2009.
 The EP has "Life's a Fun Ride", "Not Me", and "Smile On", their first written and recorded songs ("Not Me" would later appear on the self-titled album Highly Suspect).
 The Gang Lion EP was the band's second EP, released on October 3, 2010.
 It consists of "Gang Lion", "Big Bear", and "Then Mickey", all of which later appeared on their self-titled album, Highly Suspect.

 The Worst Humans was the band's third EP, released July 13, 2012.
 The EP featured the songs "Bath Salts", "Gumshoe" and "The Go".
 The recordings were available for both physical purchase and digital download on Bandcamp.
 The band's fourth EP, Black Ocean, was released in October 2013.
-It featured two tracks from their debut release as well as three new tracks, "_ Me Up", "Lydia", and "Guess What".
+It featured two tracks from their debut release as well as three new tracks: "Fuck Me Up", "Lydia", and "Guess What".
 The release was jointly produced by Joel Hamilton and Joe Duplantier of Gojira.

 Their self-titled compilation album Highly Suspect was released in 2011.
 It contains fourteen tracks, consisting of several new songs as well as previously released but re-recorded songs, like "Gang Lion" and "Then Mickey".
 The band toured the United States in early 2015 with Deftones, Chevelle, Halestorm, Catfish and the Bottlemen and Scott Weiland from Stone Temple Pilots.
 The music video for the song "Lydia" premiered on MTV.com on June 25, 2015.

 Their first studio album Mister Asylum was released on July 17, 2015, via 300 Entertainment.
 The first single from the album, titled "Lydia", peaked at number 4 on the US Mainstream Rock Songs chart and at number 24 on the US Alternative Songs chart.
 On July 24, 2015, the album debuted at number 39 on the New Zealand Albums Chart.
 Highly Suspect was selected for iTunes' 2015 New Artist Spotlight by its editors.
 In November, the band released their second single "Bloodfeather", which peaked at number 5 on the US Mainstream Rock Songs chart.